Portobuffolé

 Portobuffolé borders the following municipalities: Brugnera, Gaiarine, Mansuè, Prata di Pordenone.
-Sights include the Duomo (Cathedral), a synagogue re-consecrated in 1559.
+Sights include the Duomo, a synagogue re-consecrated in 1559.
 During the Middle Ages the town, of Roman origins, was under the da Carrara, the patriarchs of Aquileia, the bishops of Ceneda, the comune of Treviso (1166) and then again under the bishops of Ceneda (1242).
 After a period of da Camino suzerainty (1307–36), it became part of the Republic of Venice since 1339.
+Portobuffolé is one of I Borghi più belli d'Italia ("The most beautiful villages of Italy").